 First opened in 1982, the Brunei History Centre is situated right next to the Royal Regalia Museum.
 The centre was set up to perform research pertaining to the history of Brunei Darussalam, specifically on the background and genealogies of the Sultans of Brunei.
 Featuring the Borneo Manuscripts Gallery, the Ancient Brunei History Gallery, the Brunei Golden Age Gallery and Constitution Gallery among others for those who want to learn about the rich history of Brunei.

-Mon to Thurs and Sat: 8am – 4pm
+Opening hours: Mon to Thurs and Sat: 8am – 4pm

 Set up to preserve Bruneian traditional arts and handicraft, the centre was first established in 1975 and then moved to its current location at Jalan Residency along Brunei River.
-The Brunei Arts and Handicraft Training Centre displays various items such as hand-woven baskets, silverware, brassware, jong sarat and carved wood items.
+The Brunei Arts and Handicrafts Training Centre displays various items such as hand-woven baskets, silverware, brassware, jong sarat and carved wood items.
 Visitors may also learn traditional arts and handicraft practices through courses offered by the centre.

-Mon to Thurs and Sun: 7:45am – 5pm
+Opening hours: Sat to Thurs and Sun: 8am – 5pm

-Fri: 7:45am – 11:30am and 2:30pm – 5pm
+Fri: 8am – 11am and 2pm – 5pm

+Located in Kota Batu, the Maritime Museum showcases Brunei’s maritime culture of different ships and vessels throughout history.
+The front of the building was designed to depict the front view of a ship, reflecting the country’s role as a centre of flourishing trade in the ancient times.
 The museum is home to three galleries, with the main exhibition being the display of a shipwreck believed to be from China found in 1997.
 The exhibition includes more than 13,000 porcelain artefacts as well as Pulau Terendak, an island unearthed at Kota Batu’s archaeological site.

 Located in the picturesque Kampong Tamoi Tengah in Kampong Ayer, the cultural village lets guests experience cultural shows and activities such as bird watching and traditional fishing.
-The village’s focal point is the ornately adorned 18th Century Brunei-style house, embellished with traditional finery and antiques dating back 300 years.
+The village’s focal point is the ornately adorned 18th Century Brunei style house, embellished with traditional finery and antiques dating back 300 years.

-Officiated in 2009, the BND3-million Kampong Ayer Cultural & Tourism Gallery aims to highlight Kampong Ayer’s history while preserving Brunei’s heritage as well as bringing tourist traffic to Kampong Ayer.
-The building houses five mini galleries which illustrate Kampong Ayer’s history and origin, with handicraft and relics from a bygone era also on display .
 Other features of the gallery include a multimedia display showcasing information on various tourist sites in Brunei, an audiovisual room which plays archived footages of life in Kampong Ayer, a souvenir shop selling traditional handicraft, an observation tower allowing visitors a stunning panoramic view of Kampong Ayer and the capital’s skyline.
 The gallery is accessible by taking a water taxi from the Dermaga Diraja.

-Mon to Thurs and Sat: 9am – 4.30pm
+Opening hours: Mon to Thurs and Sat: 9am – 4.30pm

-Fri and Sun: closed
+Fri and Sun: Closed

-Copyright 2019 Borneo Bulletin Yearbook 2019 All rights reserved.
+Copyright 1993 Borneo Bulletin Yearbook All rights reserved.